 Mould & Allergy

-Moulds reproduce by tiny spores that can be present on both surfaces and in the air, they live in moist places like bathrooms, kitchens or air conditioners.
-Moulds remains allergenic and toxigenic to our health even when dead.
+Mould reproduces by tiny spores that can be present on both surfaces and in the air, they live in moist places like bathrooms, kitchens or air conditioners.
+Mould remains allergenic and toxigenic to our health even when dead.